Aftab Ali

-Aftab Ali (আফতাব আলী; 1907–1972) was an early 20th-century Bengali social reformer, politician and entrepreneur.
+Aftab Ali (আফতাব আলী; 1907–1972) was an early 20th-century Pakistani Bengali social reformer, politician and entrepreneur.
 His work is recognised to have helped thousands of British Asian lascars to migrate, settle and find employment in Britain.
 He was a member of the Bengal Legislative Assembly and National Assembly of Pakistan, and served as the first Minister of Labour for East Pakistan.

 Early life

 Ali was born into a Bengali Muslim family from the Kathalkhair village of the Sylhet District in the British Raj's North-East Frontier on 20 January 1907.
 His father was a merchant on the Sylhet-Calcutta water route, owning a number of boats.
 At the age of 18, Ali left Sylhet Government School in class 10 moving to Calcutta where he worked alongside Bipin Chandra Pal.